duplocloud/version-bump/README.md

     token: ${{ secrets.GITHUB_TOKEN }}
 ```

-If you have a Github Application created and the private key downloaded you can
+If you have a GitHub Application created and the private key downloaded you can
 use the `actions/create-github-app-token` action to get a token for the github
-api.
+API.
 This token will have the permissions needed to make signed commits and
 tags.
 An application may also be added to a protected branches overrides, eg
 this can commit the changelog back to main when it's protected.